-Ukraine sends ‘message’ to African countries
+Ukraine sends ‘message’ to Africa

 Ukrainian Foreign Minister Dmitry Kuleba has called on Africa to back Kiev in an upcoming UN General Assembly vote to condemn last month’s referendums that resulted in four new regions joining Russia.
 The diplomat published his ‘Message to African Nations’ on the ministry’s website on Monday.